Understanding the Maine PFAS Consumer Products Law

 What are the reporting requirements of Maine’s PFAS consumer products law?

 Manufacturers within Maine’s PFAS law must report on products that contain intentionally added PFAS.
-Maine's Department of Environmental Protection (DEP) is currently developing a database to collect PFAS reports.
-In the meantime, manufacturers must submit a written notification to the department that includes the following information:
+Maine's Department of Environmental Protection (DEP) has a database to collect PFAS reports.
+Only products that contain intentionally added PFAS that have been designated by the DEP as a CUU must be notified.
+Manufacturers must submit a notification to the department that includes the following information:

-- The amount of each PFAS in the product (identified by its chemical service registry number)
+• The amount of each PFAS in the product (identified by its chemical abstracts service registry number)

 Is Maine banning PFAS in consumer products?

-Yes, the third provision of Maine’s PFAS pollution law bans the use of PFAS in products sold within the state beginning January 1, 2032.
+Yes, Maine’s PFAS pollution law bans the use of PFAS in products sold within the state beginning January 1, 2032.
+Products designated as a CUU have an expiry date and can't be relied on to have a CUU exemption forever.
 Companies should prepare for Maine’s PFAS ban by reviewing their products to determine the components most likely to contain PFAS, how these PFAS are used, and if they can be replaced.
 As most supply chains are complex, this can be a daunting task, requiring outreach to hundreds of suppliers.
-Additionally, companies must start searching for alternatives for their components that currently use PFAS if they want to continue to sell their products in Maine.

 Meet PFAS reporting requirements with Source Intelligence